huddy67/Morrill-Hudson-Portfolio/project1.md

 ### Silent Signals

 This was the first part of our project.
 We started with a 3D-printed card that had a white side and a blue side.
-The objective was to communicate with our partner using only the card—no gestures, signals, or words.
+The objective was to communicate with our partner using only the card and no gestures, signals, or words.
 Since we couldn’t talk, we had to use a different type of “language,” almost like a code.
 At first, my partner and I tried tapping on the card to answer questions.
 However, we realized this counted as a signal and didn’t follow the rules.
-We then came up with a compromise.
-For example, one of the questions asked: *“Do you prefer the ocean or the mountains?”* I pointed to the blue side, which looked like the ocean, to show that I preferred the beach.
+We then came up with a different solution.
+For example, one of the questions asked: “Do you prefer the ocean or the mountains?”.
+I pointed to the blue side, which looked like the ocean, to show that I preferred the beach.
 The white side became the symbol for the mountains since the blue side had been used for the ocean.
+This method was not full proof, but we struggled to find a mistake free way to communicate during class time.

 #### Silent Signals Reflection

 This project was difficult because our options were very limited, and creativity was essential.
 The tapping method worked well compared to other approaches, but it didn’t really follow the guidelines as we had thought.
 We relied on luck for many of the questions since it was challenging to come up with consistent solutions.
 Overall, I found this project informative.
 It helped me discover new forms of communication that I wouldn’t have otherwise thought of.

 ## Component Song